Computer-aided analyses of stochastic first-order methods, via interpolation conditions for stochastic optimization: Introduction

 \item Use the proposed framework to analyze \eqref{eq:SGD} on the class of smooth (strongly) convex functions, under several noise assumptions.
 These assumptions cover the additive bounded noise model, the finite-sum setting with or without variance-reduction techniques, and the block-coordinate setting.
 We show both analytically (Theorem \ref{thm:absolute_noise_cst_stepsize}, Proposition \ref{prop:bound_A1_C1}) and numerically how the proposed framework fits in the existing first-order literature.
 In particular, it improves on all existing rates that only use the noise's expectation and variance, and are hence valid for any distribution satisfying these assumptions.
 In addition, the framework provides overall improved guarantees, i.e., even as compared to convergence rates derived on the basis of more information on the noise distribution than its variance and expectation, (i) on unstructured noise models as the additive bounded noise model, and (ii) in certain structural settings, on sublinear convergence rates (Section~\ref{sec:num_ill}). \end{itemize} By construction, on \emph{structural} noise models, e.g., on the finite-sum or the block-coordinate settings, the all-scenarios approach introduced in \cite{taylor2019stochastic}, which uses this structural information on the noise's distribution, yields stronger convergence rates than the proposed framework.
 However, (i) these rates are valid for a smaller class of problems, preventing a unified analysis across different settings, (ii) the all-scenarios approach is restricted to finite-support noises, and can only improve on our framework on models for which information on the noise distribution is available, and (iii) this approach is mainly restricted, due to scalability issues, to a Lyapunov-based analysis.
-By contrast, while the tightness of the proposed framework also depends on solving exponentially large SDPs, it allows to trade off tightness for scalability, by solving a SDP relaxation of smaller size.
-Hence, in some cases of sublinear convergence, our framework, by solving small-sized relaxations, improves on the all-scenarios approach, given the conservatism introduced by guessing the Lyapunov function's structure.
+Hence, in some cases of sublinear convergence, our framework, by solving small-sized SDPs, improves on the all-scenarios approach, given the conservatism introduced by guessing the Lyapunov function's structure.